cauelugli/Python-Projects/README.md

 # Python-Projects

-Some nasty Python projects around API, Arduino and more
+Some nasty Python projects around API, Arduino, scripts and more Trying to have fun around